 The HPF is dedicated to partnering with the Town of Hillsboro to support and uplift the arts and culture of The Gap, to enhance our community and celebrate our local artists.

-Gardens in The Gap is an annual springtime celebration of the Hillsboro area’s formal, rustic and historic gardens and The Gap’s 250-year heritage as the center of a robust and bountiful agriculture region.
+Gardens in The Gap is a springtime celebration of the Hillsboro area’s formal, rustic and historic gardens and The Gap’s 250-year heritage as the center of a robust and bountiful agriculture region.
 Garden tours, lectures and presentations, high teas, plant and gardening demonstrations and an arts and crafts festival, along with locally sourced foods and beverages, offers visitors and area residents a weekend of activities.
-In May, the 2022 Gardens in The Gap will celebrate the edible garden and pay tribute to the “farm-to-table” movement, featuring and Eat, Drink & Be Literary! evening event featuring farm-to-table pioneer Nora Pouillon.

 Hillsboro’s Music in The Gap has become one of the region’s most popular summertime outdoor concert series.
 The June-through-August free Friday night concerts bring an eclectic array of musical genres and performers from across the mid-Atlantic to The Gap Stage.
 The relaxed and festival-like family-friendly concerts include locally produced wines, beers and foods.